dotnet/csharplang/proposals/extensions.md

-TODO2 We should likely allow constructors and `required` properties TODO2 The wrapping can be done with a static unspeakable factory method TODO2 Spec poison attributes (ExtensionMarker and CompilerFeature)
+TODO2 We should likely allow constructors and `required` properties TODO2 The wrapping can be done with a static unspeakable factory method TODO2 Spec poison attributes (ExtensionMarker and CompilerFeature) TODO2 Open question on top-level nullability on underlying type.
+TODO2 spec similar to section §8.5.2, defining what is considered an enum:
+- must have an extension marker method
+- shall not have any instance fields

 ## Summary
 [summary]: #summary